Dailami Attoumani: Arrest and imprisonment

-On the evening of 24 March 2017, Attoumani was spotted and arrested near Clermont-Ferrand train station.
-Placed in police custody in connection with the gang rape case, he admitted his involvement in the crimes but claimed to have played a minor role in the overall events.
-He was charged with gang rape and false imprisonment and then placed in pre-trial detention at the Saint-Étienne-La-Talaudière prison.
+On the evening of 24 March 2017, Attoumani was spotted and then arrested near Clermont-Ferrand train station.
+Placed in police custody in connection with the gang rape case, he admitted his involvement in all the crimes but claimed to have played a minor role in all of them.
+Like Toumbou, Attoumani confirmed that there were five perpetrators and accused Ben Z. and the two minors of complicity.
+He was charged with gang rape and false imprisonment and then placed in pre-trial detention at the Moulins-Yzeure prison.
 His DNA was entered into the FNAEG database.
 A few days later, it was found to match DNA found at the scene of the assault on the security guard in Clermont-Ferrand in October 2016.

 On 10 April, Toumbou, Attoumani and Ben Z. were again taken into custody in connection with the murder of Jeanine Ponce.
 Only Toumbou and Attoumani admitted to participating in the crime.
 Ben Z. denied any involvement in the crimes in Montluçon.
 He was therefore returned to the Moulins-Yzeure prison without being prosecuted for these crimes.
-Already under investigation for the double murder of Mr and Mrs Degl'Innocenti, Toumbou was charged with the murder et acts of torture of Jeanine Ponce and then returned to the Moulins-Yzeure prison.
-Attoumani was charged with murders accompanied by acts of torture against Massimo and Ginette Degl'Innocenti and Jeanine Ponce, then returned to the Saint-Étienne-La-Talaudière prison.
+Already under investigation for the double murder of Mr and Mrs Degl'Innocenti, Toumbou was charged with the murder et acts of torture of Jeanine Ponce and then returned to the Riom Prison.
+Attoumani was charged with murders accompanied by acts of torture against Massimo and Ginette Degl'Innocenti and Jeanine Ponce, then returned to the Moulins-Yzeure prison.
 The press nicknamed them the ‘Barbarians of Montluçon’.